 Getting to Barcelona was much easier than leaving.
 Well, to be completely accurate, it was so easy for Mimi to leave that she did it twice!

 I’ll explain the best I can but don’t expect all of it to make sense.
 What you can expect is a story that will demonstrate that traveling isn’t all pictures of margaritas by the pool at sunset.
-In our travels we have had some great, nearly perfect moments.
+In our travels, we have had some great nearly perfect moments.
 This isn’t one of them.
 Things happen when you travel as much as we do.
-Roads are occasionally bumpy, our hair isn’t always perfect, food poisoning isn’t an Instagram moment worth sharing, and sometimes we just plain screw up what should be the simplest of things.
+Roads are occasionally bumpy.
+Our hair isn’t always perfect.
+Food poisoning isn’t an Instagram moment worth sharing and sometimes we just plain screw up what should be the simplest of things.
 Which brings us to our moving day from Barcelona to Dubrovnik.

-We were at the airport checking in for our flight, to move to Dubrovnik when we were told that our cats weren’t cleared for the flight.
+We were at the airport checking in for our flight to Dubrovnik when we were told that our cats weren’t cleared for the flight.

-That was news to us since I had talked to the airline about taking them with us but for some reason the airline never officially cleared the cats for the trip.
+That was news to us since I had talked to the airline about taking them with us, but for some reason, the airline never officially cleared the cats for the trip.
 I was foolish to think that common sense is a common thing.
-Airlines have rules about how many pets can ride in the cabin of the airplane per flight, and clearance must be obtained before you book the flight.
+Airlines have rules about how many pets per flight can ride in the cabin of the airplane.
+So, they need clearance before they can fly.
 I assumed that when I told the ticket agent we were flying with our two cats in the cabin, that everything was fine.
 Apparently, I didn’t specifically ask for them to get clearance, so the ticket agent never bothered.
 “Why?” would have been a great question to ask at that moment but I knew there wouldn’t be a good answer.
 At least one that wouldn’t annoy me tremendously.
 So, being that it’s best not to upset anyone at an airport these days, I just focused on trying to solve the problem.

 Mimi was sick.
 Really sick, with a fever, chills, and everything horrible that comes along with the flu.